 The Find knows where its customers are - Facebook and instagram.
 They are not active on Twitter.
 And that’s ok.
 Focus your efforts on the social media platforms customers are most likely to engage with you.
 And when it comes to food, Instagram’s a must have.

-The Maybe* See what works report showing the content created by The Find and the engagement with it
+The Maybe* see what works report showing the content created by The Find and the engagement with it

 The Find saw a huge peak in engagement over the first weekend of the lockdown on 7 and 8 November on Instagram with its tasty treats and festive mince pies.

 The Find makes sure its social handles are included on its website, and on its physical assets such as sandwich boards and menus.
-Over lockdown the coffee shop is using identifiable branded creative such as takeout icons or delivery icons in the same colour palate; and a slogan ‘honk if you’re hungry’ across all its marketing.
+Over lockdown the coffee shop is using identifiable branded creative such as takeout icons or delivery icons in the same colour palette; and a slogan ‘honk if you’re hungry’ across all its marketing.
 Tying your campaigns together with creative and messaging, makes your content aligned.
 Whether it's paid or organic, join your campaigns up so customers begin to recognise you.

 Step 7: Who or what else are your customers distracted by and interested in?